Use the technique described in Exercises 87–90 to solve each inequality. Write the solution set in interval notation. x2 - 9x + 20 < 0

 Interval Notation

-Interval notation is a way to represent sets of numbers on the number line.
+Interval notation is a concise way to represent sets of numbers, especially solutions to inequalities.
 It uses parentheses and brackets to indicate open or closed intervals, respectively.
-For inequalities, interval notation concisely expresses the solution set where the inequality holds true.
+For example, (−2, 3) represents all numbers between -2 and 3, not including the endpoints.

 Recommended video: